Essentials for good health

 With broccoli, a good Bsource, for example, the Italians traditionally know it should not be cooked until it turns soft it should be "al dente" and all the juice/broth should be taken as most of the Bvitamins go out of the Broccoli into the water.

-The risk of deficiency not insignificant today.
+The risk of K2 deficiency is not insignificant today.
 I want to mention it because of its great importance and can be insufficient in as vegetarian as well as non-vegetarian diet mostly contains much K1 but may be sparse in K2.

 The best source of K2 is the Japanese Natto, from which now supplements are made.
 The "sauerkraut" is also a source, but I have found no info about contents yet.
 Also a good gastrointestinal flora may provide K2, but it is not known to what extent.
 Kvitamin withstands cooking but does not tolerate light well.